-Is it possible to walk from Elgol to Loch Coruisk?
+Is it possible to do a coastal walk Elgol to Loch Coruisk?

-There’s a well trodden coastal walking route from Elgol to Loch Coruisk along the cliff top taking in Glen Scaladal, the beautiful bay at Camasunary, round the slopes of Sgurr na Stri and taking in the notorious Bad Step before reaching the head of the sea loch at Scavaig.
+There’s a well trodden coastal walk Elgol to Loch Coruisk along the cliff top taking in Glen Scaladal, the beautiful bay at Camasunary, round the slopes of Sgurr na Stri and taking in the notorious Bad Step before reaching the head of the sea loch at Scavaig.
 It’s then a short walk to the freshwater Loch Coruisk.

 I’m sure I’m not alone in considering this walk from Elgol to Loch Coruisk as the most scenically spectacular coastal walking routes in Britain.
 Where else do you get views of a 12km continuous ridge of 1,000 metre peaks rising directly out of the sea forming a crater like mountainscape?
 There’s off shore islands, a huge horizon and seascapes as well as the chance of encountering some of Skye’s amazing wildlife, including golden eagles; the Cuillins are part of an area designated a Special Protection Area for this species.

 The route from Elgol to Loch Coruisk is fairly hard going and should not be under estimated.
 Initially it runs along a narrow cliff top path then several stretches of boggy moorland have to be crossed as does a lively river.
 And, after all that there’s the Bad Step to negotiate.
 But the reward is seeing the mountains get closer and closer and then, on arrival, enjoying the majestic but slightly forbidding atmosphere of Loch Coruisk, a freshwater loch in a rock basin scoured out by glaciers.
 There’s also good swimming, either at the low-tide sandy beach at the head of the sea water loch, or near where the boats land on the far side of the sea water loch.